xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0`
 Maximum: `None`

 The blur option **applies a Gaussian blur** to the viewport.
 The value of radius defines the value of the standard deviation to the Gaussian function, or how many pixels on the screen blend into each other, so **a larger value will create more blur**.
 The option is specified as a CSS length, but does not accept percentage values.
-If omitted, the css filter won't be applied.
+If omitted, the CSS filter won't be applied.

 #### url
 Type: `String`
 Default: `Empty`

 The url option takes the **location of an XML file** that specifies an **SVG filter**, and may include an anchor to a specific filter element.
-If omitted, the css filter won't be applied.
+If omitted, the CSS filter won't be applied.

 #### filter
 Type: `Function`